Beige-Coffee/programming-lightning-intro/.tutorial/14-revocable-transactions.md

 ## Penalty Mechanism
 A **penalty mechanism** is a system, rule, or process that is designed to discourage undesirable or dishonest behavior.
 It accomplishes this by imposing a negative consequence or penalty on individuals or entities that violate the rules or norms of that system.

-As we will see throughout this workshop, penalty mechanisms are a foundational part of the Lightning Network, as they provide a way to incentivize good behavior in a decentralized system that does not have a central party or entity to enforce that behavior themselves.

 Within the context of commitment transactions, we can incentivize good behavior by adding the penalty mechanism rule: